pret/pokecrystal/docs/event_commands.md

 ## `$4E`: `yesorno`
-Used in map scripts to load a "yes or no" prompt.
+Used to load a "yes or no" prompt.
 To be used in conjunction with an `iftrue` or `iffalse` check, for either "yes" or "no" respectively.

 ## `$4F`: <code>loadmenu <i>menu_header</i></code>
-Used in map scripts to load menu data.
+Used to load menu data.
 See [maps/DragonShrine.asm](https://github.com/pret/pokecrystal/blob/master/maps/DragonShrine.asm#L21) as an example.

 ## `$50`: `closewindow`